Panicking right now? Start here.

 Building a Daily Breathing Practice

 Knowing these techniques is one thing.
 Having them ready when panic strikes is another.
 The difference is practice — and the good news is, it takes less time than you think.
 Start with just 2 minutes of any technique when you wake up.
 Consistency matters far more than duration.
 Two minutes every morning will serve you better than twenty minutes once a week.
+If you're an older adult navigating AI anxiety, starting with breathing is especially effective because it requires no technology at all.

 The easiest way to build a breathing habit is to stack it onto something you already do every day.
 For example: "After I pour my coffee, I do 4 cycles of box breathing."
 Or: "When I sit down at my desk, I take 5 resonance breaths before opening my laptop."
 By anchoring the practice to an existing routine, you remove the hardest part — remembering to do it.
+If you're ready to explore how breathing fits into a broader anxiety management plan, our guide to building a healthy relationship with AI uses breathing as one of its core coping tools.

 Breathing for AI & Technology Anxiety